 Product recalls have been issued by Lidl, Tesco, and Sainsbury’s, including butter containing metal.

-Customers are being offered refunds if they return products such as ice cream, butter, and walnuts, which have been recalled due to fears that they could be harmful if consumed.
+Customers are being offered refunds if they return products such as ice cream, butter, and walnuts, which have been recalled due to concerns that they could be harmful if consumed.

-Many of the country’s major supermarkets have issued new recall notices due to concerns that certain products could be harmful if consumed.
+Many of the country’s major supermarkets have issued a new round of recall notices due to fears that certain products could be harmful if consumed.

 Anyone who has any of the recalled items should return them as soon as possible to their local store for a refund.